medialab/sandcrawler/SPECS.md

 **Note** - should this be named a crawler?

-A crawler, in sandcrawler, is an object attached to a phantomjs instance and that can be used to perform scraping tasks and subscribe to its child phantomjs events for debugging purposes.
+A crawler, in sandcrawler, is an object attached to a phantomjs child and that can be used to perform scraping tasks and subscribe to its phantomjs child's events for debugging purposes.

 #### Task

 **Note** - should this be named a task?

-A task, in sandcrawler, is created by a crawler instance and defines the urls to scrape and how the will be scraped.
+A task, in sandcrawler, is created by a crawler instance and defines the urls to scrape and how they should be scraped.

 ### Scraping lifecycle